TLBdev/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+  SQL is a structured language for querying databases, it is not a database

 - [ ] Why do tables need a `primary key`?

+to uniquely identify each resource on the table

 - [ ] What is the name given to a table column that references the primary key on another table.

+foriegn key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+a table 'between' the two that has a foriegn key that references both.

 ## Minimum Viable Product